les2feup/CityLink/README.md

 ### Building blocks of an SSA Thing's Thing Model

 While the TM is an (optional) extension of the WoT's TD, SSA Things must necessarily be associated with a valid Thing Model available to the network.
-A Thing's thing model dictates what features the thing implements and provides a template for the instantiation of its unique TD during the registration phase.
+A Thing's thing model dictates what features the Thing implements and provides a template for the instantiation of its unique TD during the registration phase.

-The TM of an SSA Thing also dictates its basic characteristics and its supported feature set.
+The TM of an SSA Thing also dictates its essential characteristics and its supported feature set.

 ### SSA Thing Model Framework

-An SSA Thing Thing Model is a composition of two base Thing Models, enriched with application specific affordances.
+An SSA Thing Thing Model is a composition of two base Thing Models enriched with application-specific affordances.
-The base thing modles include:
+The base thing models include:
 - The platform model describes the computational platform and peripherals of the SSA Thing.
-- The runtime model represents the SSA Embedded Core instance running on the SSA Thing, which in turn dictates the Thing's basic affordances.
+- The runtime model represents the SSA Embedded Core instance running on the SSA Thing, which dictates the Thing's basic affordances.

 ![Thing Model Class Diagram](uml/tm_relations.png)